Flu Shots 2017-2018

 for more information!

-marks the start of the 2017 Influenza Immunization Season and trained pharmacists are eligible to administer flu shots.
+The 2017-18 Influenza Immunization Season has started and trained pharmacists are eligible to administer flu shots.

 Flu shots can be provided within a registered pharmacy to:

 - Saskatchewan residents age 9 and over

 - with a valid Saskatchewan health services card.

 This program is funded by the provincial government and flu shots are free to eligible residents.

 In this fact sheet:

 - How can I prevent getting or spreading influenza?